-'''

 cdImage cdCanvasCreateImage(cdCanvas canvas,

-canvas:CreateImage(w, h: number) -> (image: cdImage)
+canvas:CreateImage(w, h: number) -> (image: image_tag

-'''

 Creates a compatible image with size = $w \times h$ pixels.
 A compatible image has the same color representation (number of bits per pixel) of the active canvas.
 Once the server image is created it is independent of the active canvas.
 The server image can only be used with an other canvas of the same type as the canvas that was active when the image was created.
-The default background is the same as the canvas, cp_white .
+The default background is the same as the canvas, CD_WHITE.

-'''

 void cdKillImage(cdImage image); [in C]

-canvas:KillImage(image: cdImage) [in Lua]
+canvas:KillImage(image: image_tag) [in Lua]

-'''

 Liberates memory allocated for the image.
-If this function is not called in
+It is not necessary to have an active canvas to call this function.